nginxinc/nginx-loadbalancer-kubernetes/docs/tcp/tcp-installation-guide.md

-# NGINX Kubernetes Loadbalancer Solution
+# NGINX Loadbalancer for Kubernetes Solution

 <br/>

-## This is the `TCP Installation Guide` for the NGINX Kubernetes Loadbalancer Controller Solution.
+## This is the `TCP Installation Guide` for the NGINX Loadbalancer for Kubernetes Controller Solution.
 It contains detailed instructions for implementing the different components for the Solution.

 <br/>